Roseyroseo/DSC180A-Checkpoint/README.md

 - `data/results.csv` - Experiment results in CSV format
 - `data/results.xlsx` - Experiment results in Excel format
 - `data/results.jsonl` - Experiment results in JSONL format (one JSON object per line)
+- `Report.pdf` - A draft of our Q1 paper with some lit review and experiment methodology.

 ### Running the Experiment